Virtual Staging Cost in 2026: Complete Pricing Guide

 The Hybrid Approach

-Many top-producing agents use both strategically:
+Many active agents use both strategically:

 1. Virtual staging for online marketing: All MLS photos, social media, and email campaigns use AI-staged images